 You can find me presenting some of these slides in this live online presentation I gave for the PyHouston meetup.

-Explore interesting Python features every week 🕵️♀️
+Learn something new about Python every week 🕵️♀️

 Need to fill in gaps in your Python skills?
 I send regular emails designed to do just that.

 Subscribe to learn something new about Python.
 I will not spam you or share your information.